 The side effects of diclofenac use as a topical eye treatment in dogs are minimal.
-However, if a dog consumes a diclofenac tablet, he requires an immediate trip to the emergency vet.
-NSAIDs can cause serious side effects in canines, including stomach ulceration, kidney failure and even death.
+Ibuprofen is a common NSAID used in humans.
+Although NSAIDs like ibuprofen are relatively safe in humans, they can be extremely harmful to dogs.
+However, if a dog consumes a diclofenac tablet or the topical gel, he requires an immediate trip to the emergency veterinarian.
+NSAIDs, as a whole, can cause serious side effects in canines, including stomach ulceration, kidney failure, and even death.

 NSAIDs block certain processes in the body that cause inflammation.
 But these same processes are also important in normal organ functions.
 So if a canine consumes NSAIDs, it can cause problems.
 Signs of diclofenac poisoning in dogs include vomiting, perhaps with blood in it; diarrhea or dark, tarry stools; appetite loss; lethargy; and seizures.

 Diclofenac sodium eye drops for dogs may have a number of benefits, but just as with humans, there are instances in which it should not be used due to other health issues.
 For instance, diclofenac eye drops for dogs should not be used if glaucoma is present.
 If your dog is prescribed the medication for long-term use, your veterinarian will monitor eye pressure regularly for signs of glaucoma.

 You also should not put diclofenac in a dog's eyes if they are bleeding.
 If your pet suffers from a corneal ulcer, he should not receive the drug, or topical corticosteroids, as they can slow wound healing.
 If systemic infection is ruled out, some dogs with uveitis could temporarily be prescribed topical or oral corticosteroids in addition to diclofenac drops to reduce inflammation.